 However, lifelong coverage and a built-in investment account — the two main features of whole life insurance — come at a price.
 If you want a whole life policy, expect to pay six to 10 times more than a comparable term life plan.
 All the same, whole life insurance can be a good option for some people, despite the high cost.

 The better choice between whole life and universal life insurance is specific to each person.
-That is why speaking with a professional can help.
+That is why speaking with a professional can help decide between a whole life or universal life plan.

 Who should consider Whole Life Insurance?